The following is primarily summarized from information about the Earned Income Tax Credit posted on the Internal Revenue

 HOW TO OBTAIN AN EARNED INCOME CREDIT

 Workers who raised children must file Form 1040 and must fill out and attach Schedule EIC.
 Married workers must file a joint return to get the EITC/EIC.
 These workers write “EIC” (or the dollar amount of their credit) on the Earned Income Credit line on the tax form.
 They do not need to file Schedule EIC.
-Schedule EIC forms can be obtained by mail or downloaded from the website of the IRS: http://www.irs.gov/Forms can also be obtained at libraries, post offices and local IRS offices.
+Schedule EIC forms can be obtained by mail or downloaded from the website of the IRS: https://www.irs.gov/.
+Forms can also be obtained at libraries, post offices and local IRS offices.

 NOTE: Beginning in 2017, a new law approved by Congress requires the IRS to hold refunds on tax returns claiming the Earned Income Tax Credit or the Additional Child Tax Credit until mid-February, so fraud and scam tax filings can be verified and eliminated.

 Check “Where’s My Refund” for refund information.

-The IRS expects the earliest EITC/ACTC related refunds to be available in taxpayer bank accounts or on debit cards starting the first week of March, if these taxpayers chose direct deposit and there are no other issues with their tax return.
+The IRS expects the earliest EITC related refunds to be available in taxpayer bank accounts or on debit cards until mid-February to taxpayers who claim the Earned Income Tax Credit.

 WHAT IS THE CONNECTICUT EARNED INCOME TAX CREDIT?

-Connecticut’s Earned Income Tax Credit (CT EITC), adopted in 2011, is a way to help working individuals and families during these difficult economic times.
+Connecticut’s Earned Income Tax Credit (CT EITC), adopted in 2011, is a way to help working individuals and families during difficult economic times.
 To qualify for the state credit, Connecticut residents need to be working, earning, and eligible for the federal earned income tax.

 Connecticut Department of Revenue Service has a link on their website at, https://portal.ct.gov/DRS/CT—EITC/CT-EITC-Information/What-is-the-CT-EITC, which will give you information on the program.